-When I first announced I was beginning my trip in Paris, 80% of the responses were essentially “You cannot leave without visiting Versailles!”
-But of course Versailles was already on my list, though unlike most I cared less about the chateau, which I’ve personally always thought looked a bit too ornate, and more about the magnificent gardens.
+When I first announced I was beginning my trip in Paris, 80% of the responses were essential “You cannot leave without visiting Versailles!”
+But of course, Versailles was already on my list, though unlike most I cared less about the chateau, which I’ve personally always thought looked a bit too ornate, and more about the magnificent gardens.

-As it was my first time in France, I thought booking a couple of tours for my solo day-trips to avoid ending up on a random train to the French countryside, not that I would’ve really minded.
-I met up with the rest of the tour group at around 8:30 AM at a cute café in the 15th arrondissement, where I grabbed a croissant and a water bottle since we’d be spending at least two hours exploring exploring the gardens in upper 90 degree weather.
+As it was my first time in France, I thought to book a couple of tours for my solo day-trips to avoid ending up on a random train to the French countryside, not that I would’ve really minded.
+I met up with the rest of the tour group at around 8:30 AM at a cute café in the 15th arrondissement, where I grabbed a croissant and a water bottle since we’d be spending at least two hours exploring the gardens in upper 90-degree weather.

-Our tour guide was super knowledgable while we walked through the gardens, explaining to us the historic significance of certain areas, greek mythology behind many of the ornate fountains and how Louis XIV wanted the largest, most intricate garden of all his friends; kind of like neighbors trying to have the greatest BBQ during football season.
+Our tour guide was super knowledgable while we walked through the gardens, explaining to us the historical significance of certain areas, Greek mythology behind many of the ornate fountains and how Louis XIV wanted the largest, most intricate garden of all his friends; kind of like neighbors trying to have the greatest BBQ during football season.

 I know, and I thought high school drama was bad.

 If you look closely at the various tiers of the fountain, you can see that they go from people to people changing, and finally, on the last level, they are full-blown frogs.

 After a two hour tour of the gardens, we were supposed to be given our tickets for the chateau, which we could roam at our leisure, and our ticket for the train home.
 However, while we got to bypass the three hour long lines that the rest of those visiting Versailles were on, the palace actually lost our tickets to enter for about 35-40 minutes, an eternity when it’s 97 degrees.
 And yes, I did get the world’s worst sunburn on my back, which eventually led to the world’s most awkward tan line..but I digress.